 The Fujifilm X-E3 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2017 and April 2016.
 Both the X-E3 and the GX80 are mirrorless interchangeable lens cameras that are based on an APS-C (X-E3) and a Four Thirds (GX80) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X-E3 vs Panasonic GX80

 The physical size and weight of the Fujifilm X-E3 and the Panasonic GX80 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 Both cameras are available in two different colors (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is somewhat smaller (3 percent) than the Fujifilm X-E3.
 However, the GX80 is markedly heavier (26 percent) than the X-E3.
 In this context, it is worth noting that neither the X-E3 nor the GX80 are weather-sealed.